arnellebalane/skourse-html-css-workshop/docs/src/getting-started/setup-codesandbox.md

 # Using CodeSandbox

-If you don't want to install any applications into your computer for now, you can still code along the workshop through CodeSandbox.
+If you don't want to install any applications on your computer for now, you can still code along the workshop through CodeSandbox.

-[CodeSandbox](https://codesandbox.io/) is an a Web application that allows us write code directly on our browser without requiring us to install anything on our computer.
+[CodeSandbox](https://codesandbox.io/) is a Web application that allows us write code directly on our browser without requiring us to install anything on our computer.

 To get started with CodeSandbox, go to [codesandbox.io](https://codesandbox.io/) and create an account for free.
 You may sign in using your Google or GitHub account.